 - A monitor speaker system, preferably full range

 After enrolling, please check the Getting Started section of your course for potential deals on required materials.
 Our Student Deals page also features several discounts you can take advantage of as a current student.
 Please contact email@example.com for any questions.

 Below are the minimum requirements to access the course environment and participate in live chats.
 Please make sure to also check the Prerequisites and Course-Specific Requirements section above, and ensure your computer meets or exceeds the minimum system requirements for all software needed for your course.

 - Zoom meeting software

 Alejandro Rodriguez is an associate professor in the Music Production and Engineering department at Berklee College of Music, with more than 20 years of experience as a recording, editing, mixing, mastering, post-production, and live sound engineer and producer.
 He has worked with artists such as Mariah Carey, Compay Segundo, Eliades Ochoa and AfroCuban All Stars (from Buena Vista Social Club), Silvio Rodriguez, Pablo Milanes, J.M.
 Vitier, Grupo Niche, Armando Mnazanero, Ricardo Arjona, Pancho Cespedes, and Tania Libertad.

-Rachel Alina is a New York based mixing engineer who has worked in every production situation imaginable, with artists ranging from Stephen Marley and Federico Aubele to Birdie Busch and P!nk.
-Her mixes utilise both vintage analog equipment and modern digital processing to give records the depth of both worlds.
+Rachel Alina is a New York-based mixing engineer who has worked in every production situation imaginable, with artists ranging from Stephen Marley and Federico Aubele to Birdie Busch and P!nk.
+Her mixes utilize both vintage analog equipment and modern digital processing to give records the depth of both worlds.
 Rachel graduated from Berklee in 2003.
 She worked for Shelly Yakus, Greg Wells, and Henry Hirsch before becoming a freelance Mixing and Mastering Engineer.
-Learn more at her website www.rachelalina.com.